AyoubHisoka14/travelApp/Readme.md

   - [provider](./src/provider): They are used to provide crucial data of Entities that can be used across the App
   - [appRoutes](./src/AppRoutes.tsx): All Routes are defined here including the their Pages.

+  #### Routes

+  - [/travels]: All Travels gets displayed.
+  - [/destinations]: All Destinations gets displayed.
+  - [/participants]: All Participants gets displayed.
+  - [/travelDetailsPage]: All Informations about a specific Travel gets displayed, including its Destinations and Participants.
+  - [/destinationDetailsPage]: All Informations about a specific Destination gets displayed, including its Travel.
+  - [/participantDetailsPage]: All Informations about a specific Participant gets displayed, including its Travels.

 ## App Features: